Dukascopy Bank Celebrates 20 Years Of Innovation And Stability In Trading And Banking

 Over the past 20 years, Dukascopy has reached major milestones that reflect its core values of stability, innovation, and putting clients first.
 From its proprietary JForex platform to the popular MT4 and MT5, Dukascopy offers a variety of trading platforms along with modern neo-banking services for both individuals, businesses, and institutions.
 The bank has also led the way in technology upgrades with White Label and banking-as-a-platform solutions.

-As Dr Duka, Dukascopy's founder, says, "Innovation has always been at the heart of what we do.
+As Dr. Andre Duka, Dukascopy's founder, says, "Innovation has always been at the heart of what we do.
 We aim to continue delivering these high standards into the future.
 Thank you, our clients, for choosing us for these 20 years."

 Currently, Dukascopy proudly serves over 400,000 clients across both trading and banking services.
 This commitment to delivering cutting-edge solutions, backed by Swiss-grade stability, has allowed the company to maintain long-term relationships with clients, many of whom have been trading and banking with Dukascopy for decades.